Barcelona's Most Poignant and Authentic Historic Highlights, Monuments and Buildings

 More than the monument itself, the boardwalk from Ciutadella Park to Arc De Triomf is a great stroll especially on a sunny day.

 Local Expert Tip: "Rent a bike as it's a nice ride from the beach in Barceloneta, through the park and up to Arc De Triomf."

 Catalan Gothic architecture at its best.
-There are many Medieval stories surrounding this Church, worth it to go with a guide.
+There are many Medieval stories surrounding this Church.

 Local Expert Tip: "Entrance to the Church is free and if you go on a weekend you can often catch a small service"